patsp/ConstraintActiveMaEs/README.md

 The design is such that the incorporation of the algorithm into different evaluation frameworks should be relatively convenient.
-The objective and constraint functions can be passes as function handles to the algorithm.
+The objective and constraint functions can be passed as function handles to the algorithm.

 Running in the BBOB COCO framework